 Article 82B

-SuB’ Phase of the LNG Auction
+Second Phase of the LNG Auction

-Each LNG User, who has been declared as a successful bidder for at least one Standard LNG Time Slot (Successful Bidder of Phase A), shall be entitled to participate in the Second Phase of the LNG Auction procedure and to submit a bid to book Additional LNG Capacity, which will be consolidated with the sections of the Bundled LNG Capacity acquired by him in Phase A at Continuous LNG Capacity.
+Each LNG User, who has been declared as a successful bidder for at least one Standard LNG Time Slot (Successful Bidder of Phase A), shall be entitled to participate in the Second Phase of the LNG Auction procedure and to submit a bid to book Additional LNG Capacity, which will be consolidated with the sections of the Bundled LNG Capacity acquired by him in Phase A and any Bundled LNG Capacity already reserved by that same LNG User in that Year, at Continuous LNG Capacity.

-In order to be able to consolidate the Bundled LNG Capacity, the Successful Bidder of Phase A shall be desclared as a successful bidder on the LNG Additional Capacity offered by the Operator in accordance with the provisions of this Article, in such a way that for each Day of the consolidation period, the sum of the acquired LNG Bundled Capacity to be consolidated by the A’ Phase and Complementary LNG Capacity from the Second Phase shall be equal to the price of Continuous Capacity.
+In order to be able to consolidate the Bundled LNG Capacity, the Successful Bidder of Phase A shall be declared as a successful bidder on the LNG Additional Capacity offered by the Operator in accordance with the provisions of this Article, in such a way that for each Day of the consolidation period, the sum of the LNG Bundled Capacity acquired by the LNG User to be consolidated by the A’ Phase, any Bundled LNG Capacity already reserved by that same LNG User during that Year and the Complementary LNG Capacity reserved by that LNG User from the Second Phase shall be equal to the price of Continuous Capacity.

 Successful Bidder of Phase A may submit a bid for Continuous LNG Capacity of Annual duration with effect from 1 Day of the Year to which the LNG Auction relates.

 The size of the Continuous LNG Capacity, for which each Successful Bidder of Phase A may submit a bid, may not exceed the ceiling set for that LNG User.
-The maximum Continuous LNG Capacity for each Successful Bidder of Phase A shall be calculated as the difference between the LNG Bundled Capacity of the LNG Facility as calculated and announced by the Operator and the sum of the Bundled LNG Capacity on which each of the other LNG Users have been declared as the successful bidders in Phase A of the LNG Auction, for each Day of the Year to which the LNG Auction relates, as specified in the LNG Auction Manual.
+The maximum Continuous LNG Capacity for each Successful Bidder of Phase A shall be calculated as the difference between the total LNG Bundled Capacity of the LNG Facility as calculated and announced by the Operator and the sum of the Bundled LNG Capacity which is reserved by the Operator as per the provisions of para [3] article [71] of the Law, the Bundled LNG Capacity on which each of the other LNG Users have been declared as the successful bidders in Phase A of the LNG Auction, and any Bundled LNG Capacity already reserved by each one of the other LNG Users during that Year, for each Day of the Year to which the LNG Auction relates.

 The Operator shall inform each Successful Bidder of Phase A of the maximum level of LNG Continuous Capacity for which he is entitled to express an interest in Phase B, no later than two (2) Days after the end of the Phase A of the Auction

-The Coplementary LNG Capacity in Phase B of the Auction will be offered through an ascending clock auctioning mechanism
+The Complementary LNG Capacity in Phase B of the Auction will be offered through an ascending clock auctioning mechanism

 In each round of the ascending clock process, the participating LNG Users shall submit a bid indicating the desired size of the Continuous LNG Capacity.
-Following the submission of bids, the Operator shall calculate for each submitted bid and for each Day of the Year the Coplementary LNG Capacity required to enable consolidation, as the difference between the size of the Continuous Capacity indicated in the tender and the total Bundled LNG Capacity for which the LNG User was the highest bidder during the Phase A of the LNG Auction, for that Day.
-In the case of a zero or negative difference, the required Coplementary LNG Capacity shall be considered to be zero (0) kWh/day for that Day.
+Following the submission of bids, the Operator shall calculate for each submitted bid and for each Day of the Year the Complementary LNG Capacity required to enable consolidation, as the difference between the size of the Continuous Capacity indicated in the tender and the total Bundled LNG Capacity for which the LNG User was the highest bidder during the Phase A of the LNG Auction, for that Day.
+In the case of a zero or negative difference, the required Complementary LNG Capacity shall be considered to be zero (0) kWh/day for that Day.